ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/sorting.dotnet.markdown

 {CODE-TAB-BLOCK/}
 {CODE-TABS/}

-## Random ordering
+## Random Ordering

-If you want to randomize the order of your results each time the query is executed you can use `RandomOrdering` method (API reference [here](../../client-api/session/querying/how-to-customize-query#randomordering)):
+If you want to randomize the order of your results each time the query is executed, you can use the `RandomOrdering` method (API reference [here](../../client-api/session/querying/how-to-customize-query#randomordering)):

 {CODE-TABS}
 {CODE-TAB:csharp:Query sorting_3_1@Indexes\Querying\Sorting.cs /}